-Zone C's total expenditures can be categorized into four budgetary groups: Services and Supplies, Non-Operating Expenses, Other Financing Uses, and Other Charges.
-Figure 17 shows that in FY 2018-19, Services and Supplies represent almost 86% of the Zone's entire operational expenses.
-The remaining expenditures are based on the costs associated with Zone C's buildings and infrastructure.
+Zone C's total expenditures can be categorized into three budgetary groups: Services and Supplies, Non-Operating Expenses, and Other Charges.
+Figure 14 shows that in FY 2023-24, Services and Supplies represent 91% of the Zone's entire operational expenses.